ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step2.md

 In fact, failure is our only option as this is exactly what we are expecting.
 The `student.displayStudentFullName` method does not exist yet which means this test should and will fail.

-Now we're ready for the next stage of TDD, making the test go <span style="color:green">green</span>!
+Now we're ready for the next stage of TDD.
+We need to write just enough code in the `Student` class to make the test pass, or go <span style="color:green">green</span>.